 The career of a 2D Animator can open up many creative doors whether it be in features, television series or commercial work.
 If you are interested in exploring this career path, CG Spectrum offers an Introduction to 2D Animation course.

 Taught by industry professionals who have worked at Disney, Dreamworks, and Netflix you will be introduced to the principles of animation and schooled in the latest production standards.
-You can then expand your knowledge and enhance your employment prospects with the Advanced 2D Animation Diploma taught by the same industry mentors.
+You can then expand your knowledge and enhance your employment prospects with our 2d animation course, Advanced 2D Animation Diploma taught by the same industry mentors.

 The course builds on the techniques taught in the introduction course, and you will be personally mentored throughout the process and finish with a professional portfolio of work.